Get insider access

 Notable Mentions

-• Razer Viper Mini Signature Edition: The Razer Viper Mini Signature Edition performs slightly better than our top pick, the Razer Viper V2 Pro, and it has a magnesium alloy exoskeleton that makes it even lighter but just as sturdy.
-As if that wasn't enough, it's also the first gaming mouse to support a wireless polling rate of 8000Hz.
-We aren't recommending it as our top pick because it's only being released in tiny batches and is much more expensive than just about everything else on the market.
+• Razer Viper Mini Signature Edition: Incredibly, the Razer Viper Mini Signature Edition offers marginally better sensor performance than our top pick, the Razer Viper V3 Pro.
+It also has an unusual magnesium alloy exoskeleton body, making it the lightest mouse Razer offers but just as sturdy.
+However, we don't recommend it as our top pick because it's only being released in tiny batches and is much more expensive than just about everything else on the market.
 See our review

 Recent Updates